 With its 8.4 million residents, New York City will certainly keep Capsule and its founders busy as the brand continues to grow and perfect its system.
 But Patel won't rule out expansion either.
 "We're always evolving and innovating as a company," she says.
 "As our team continues to build loyalty and trust with patients through our emotionally resonant brand, I'm excited to see the successes of our hard work unfold."

-While we're on the subject of self-care, check out these small ways to show yourself some TLC.
+While we're on the subject of self-care, check out 20 happiness tips therapists want you to know.